moe-Ali/DevOps_Assessment/README.md

     - Create image from Nginx and use ./website as the webpage the will be displayed
     - Push the image to my DockerHub account (mohamd556) by the tag of the number of the Jenkins pipeline run
     - Use the pushed docker image in making a deployment file and used service type NodePort to be accessed at port 30000
-    - Use Ansible to ssh to the Master node and apply the deployment and service files
+    - Use Ansible to ssh to Kubernates Master node and apply the deployment and service files
 ## Steps to run the project
 - python main.py
 - Enter 4 for full project (Terraform apply and Ansible)